-Part of the Mailbox mall complex and overlooking the canal, the AC is a modern hotel chain from the Marriott group.
-Bedrooms are stripped-back havens of white and taupe, with Hypnos beds and space for a desk; wifi is complimentary.
+Overlooking a canal, and part of the Mailbox shopping complex, the AC is a modern hotel that belongs to the Marriott group.
+The rooms here a stripped-back white-and-taupe spaces, with Hypnos beds and space for a desk.
+Wi-fi is included.
 There’s a restaurant and bar, a Starbuck’s concession and a gym, and most of central Birmingham is within walking distance.

-A classy little hotel with 12 individually-designed rooms, decked out with interesting furniture, feature wallpapers and fresh, modern fabrics; all have free wifi and some have standalone baths.
-There’s a guest lounge with an honesty bar, as well as sister gastropub (also called the High Field) next door.
-The Edgbaston location is a more laid-back option than the city centre, and the Botanical Gardens are close by.
+This is a classy little hotel with 12 individually-designed rooms, decked out with interesting furniture, feature wallpapers and fresh, modern fabrics.
+They all have free wi-fi; and some even have standalone baths.
+There’s a guest lounge with an honesty bar, as well as a sister gastropub – also called the High Field – next door.
+The location – the well-heeled suburb of Edgbaston – is a more laid-back option than the city centre, and the Botanical Gardens are close by.

-A quality example of the Hotel du Vin chain, this high-spec hotel is just ten minutes from The Bullring, and only a short stroll from Snow Hill station.
+A particuarly nice branch of the Hotel du Vin chain, this high-spec hotel is just ten minutes from The Bullring shopping centre, and only a short stroll from Snow Hill station if you’re travelling in and out of Birmginham by train.
 The hotel boasts luxurious rooms, its own French bistro, a bar and a humidor area for those wishing to smoke a cigar in the hotel's pretty courtyard.

-A swish four-star hotel in the middle of Birmingham, this ultra-modern spot from the renowned chain offers a luxury health spa (with pool, steam room and sauna), swanky en suite rooms with flat-screen TVs (with satellite channels and pay-per-view movies), and a gym.
-The hotel's Aria Restaurant serves superb contemporary cooking, while the Pravda bar specialises in cocktails.
+This ultra-modern, ultra-swish four-star hotel in the centre of the city offers a luxury health spa (with pool, steamroom and sauna), chic en-suite rooms with flat-screen TVs (with satellite channels and pay-per-view films) and a gym.
+The on-site Aria Restaurant serves superb contemporary cooking, while the Pravda bar specialises in cocktails.

-Close to the International Convention Centre, Barclaycard Arena and the National Sea Life Centre, and a short walk from the centre of Birmingham, Jurys Inn ticks most boxes at a decent price.
-There’s a restaurant, a bar and a coffee lounge, plus 20 meeting rooms.
-The 445 bedrooms have plain but up-to-date decor, a workspace area, tea- and coffee-making facilities and free wifi.
+You’ll find Birmingham’s Jurys Inn close to the International Convention Centre, Barclaycard Area and the National Sea Life Centre – and just a few minute’s walk from the centre of Birmingham.
+For a decent price, it ticks most boxes: there’s a restaurant, bar and coffee lounge plus 20 meeting rooms.
+Its 445 bedrooms are relatively plain, but the decor is up-to-date, and there’s a workspace area, plus tea and coffee-making facilities and free wi-fi.

-One of the older, more architecturally interesting, hotels in Birmingham, and a good choice for those who don’t want to stay in a twentieth-century box.
-Bedrooms have period features and comfortable soft furnishings, together with up-to-the-minute bathrooms and complimentary wifi; some have four-posters.
-There’s a steak restaurant, a bar, and a lounge where afternoon tea is served.
+The Macdonald is one of the more architecturally appealing hotels in Birmingham, and certainly a good one for those who don’t want to stay in any old nondescript building.
+The rooms here have period features and comfortable soft furnishings, together with up-to-the-minute bathrooms and complimentary wi-fi; some have four-posters.
+You’ll also find a steak restaurant, a bar, and a lounge where afternoon tea is served.
 The location couldn’t be more central, especially if you’re here to shop.